PORTABLE CHARGING 101

 |This has the power to charge 2 tablets simultaneously at the fastest possible speed.|

-Every battery pack should come with one cable to charge the battery pack itself.
-This is usually a standard USB to Micro-USB cable, which you use to connect the battery pack input port (usually Micro-USB) to a standard USB wall charger.
+Every power bank (aka portable charger) needs to be charged.
+This usually requires a standard USB to Micro-USB cable.
+Simply connect your power bank input port (usually Micro-USB) to a standard USB wall charger.

 CHARGING THE BATTERY PACK